SpareCores/sc-www/src/assets/articles/llm-inference-speed.md

 single GPU, minimal CPU and irrelevant memory amount as data get stored in the VRAM anyway.

-The computed `score_pre_price` shows how much inference speed you can buy with a 1 USD/hour.
+The computed `score_per_price` shows how much inference speed you can buy with a 1 USD/hour.
 The most cost-effective option from the above table suggests that a `g2-standard-4` costs $0.14631/hour, so we could get almost 7 servers for 1 USD/hour, providing 8164+ tokens/second overall inference speed.